 What are the technical requirements for participating in your online seminars?

 - A computer with internet access

-- A browser, Mozilla Firefox or Microsoft Internet Explorer (but other browsers should work too)
+- A browser , e.g. Google Chrome, Mozilla Firefox, Microsoft Internet Explorer or Safari (but other browsers should work too)

 - Many of the texts are in Adobe pdf format, to read them you can download Adobe Reader free of charge here: http://get.adobe.com/reader

 - Some seminars will use (optional and recorded) videochats.
 For this, you will need a broadband internet connection and an up-to-date version of Adobe Flash Player.
 You can download it free of charge here: http://get.adobe.com/flash